FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 ## Summary

 Hopefully your first test application was a success!
 We covered how to install and set up FusionAuth, Python, and the FusionAuth Python client library.
-We explored code examples, wrote, and executed a Python application in the Python Virtual Environment (venv) for retrieving user profile information from FusionAuth, and we covered how to create Applications and API Keys.
+We explored code examples, wrote, and executed a Python application in the Python virtual environment (venv) for retrieving user profile information from FusionAuth, and we covered how to create Applications and API Keys.
 We also looked at creating a User and registering them to an application with Python!

 Now that we've covered some of the basics, let's move on to some code examples for actions we can perform using the FusionAuth client library which will allow us to work with registered users within FusionAuth! **Next: [Deactivating, Reactivating, and Deleting A FusionAuth User in Python](/blog/2019/10/08/deactivating-reactivating-deleting-user-fusionauth-python)**